e-dyn/gloria/doc/source/get_started/seasonalities.rst

 When considering possible seasonalities and Fourier orders for your model, you can follow these guidelines

 * **Minimum data span**: include a seasonal component only if your data cover at least two complete periods.
 One period for learning the pattern, one more for confirming its stability.
-A weekly seasonality requires at least 2 weeks of data.
+For instance, a weekly seasonality requires at least 2 weeks of data.
 * **Maximum Fourier order**: the maximum order that can be estimated from data with sampling period :math:`\Delta t` is :math:`\lfloor T / (2 \Delta t) \rfloor` following the `Nyquist theorem <https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem>`_.
 For a weekly seasonality (:math:`T` = 7 days) on daily data (:math:`\Delta t` = 1 day), the order is capped at 3.

 .. tip::

   When using the :class:`~gloria.CalendricData` protocol, these rules are automatically applied setting ``yearly_seasonality``, ``weekly_seasonality`` etc. to ``"auto"``.
-For more information, see the :ref:`Calendric Data <ref-calendric-data>` tutorial.
+For more information, see the :ref:`calendric data <ref-calendric-data>` tutorial.